Fljotsdalur (Fljótsdalur): Iceland's Waterfall Valley

 Best time: June – September

 Fljótsdalur is part of the Fljótsdalshérað district, surrounded by mountains and highland heath.
-The valley is renowned for its extraordinary concentration of waterfalls, with Hengifoss standing at 128 m as one of Iceland's tallest.
-The distinctive red clay layers between the basalt strata make Hengifoss uniquely photogenic.
-Nearby Lagarfljót lake adds to the area's mystique with its legendary lake monster.
+The valley holds an unusual concentration of waterfalls; Hengifoss, at 128 m, is one of Iceland's tallest.
+Red clay layers between the basalt strata give Hengifoss its striped face.
+Nearby Lagarfljót lake has a legend of its own, the Lagarfljótsormur lake monster.

 Hiking trails to waterfalls can be slippery when wet.
 Wear sturdy footwear and bring layers for changing mountain weather.